The Car

 Info

-The film is set in the fictional Utah community of Santa Ynez, which is being terrorized by a mysterious black coupe that appears out of nowhere and begins running people down.
-After the car kills off the town's Sheriff, it becomes the job of Captain Wade Parent to stop the murderous driver.
+The Utah community of Santa Ynez is being terrorized by a mysterious black coupe that appears out of nowhere and begins running people down.
+After the car kills off the town sheriff, Captain Wade Parent is determined to stop the murderous driver.

 Watch Online